 There’s a drop-off in customers’ perception of relevancy when reviews get over three months old.
 That might be the reason that your sales are dropping. for example.
 Keep those reviews current.

-So, if you’re serious about your private label brands, you need to be serious about developing your review and rating content.
+So, if you’re serious about your store brands, you need to be serious about developing your review and rating content.

 The good news is that this effort won’t just fuel online sales.
 40% of consumers that buy offline — in retail stores — read online reviews first.
 And reviews with images are even better.
 Shoppers want to see real photos and real feedback from people like them: